lbovet/el4j/trunk/el4j/README.txt

 information on how to set up EL4J.

 ---+ New projects
-You can use the Hello World project template (in directory "helloworld") to begin with a new project.
-Please read the "helloworld/README.txt".
+Please refer to the convenience downloadable that has a description on how to set up new projects.